Mindoro boobook: Habitat and conservation status

 Its habitat is in tropical moist lowland primary and secondary forests up to 1250 meters above sea level.
 It is also occasionally seen on forest edges, clearings and plantations.

-The IUCN Red List classifies this bird as vulnerable with population estimates of 2,500 to 9,999 mature individuals.
+The IUCN Red List classifies this bird as vulnerable with best estimates of population (as of 2024) as 2,500 to 9,999 mature individuals (range: 2,500 – 25,000).
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining, conversion into farmlands and urbanization.
-Lowland forest destruction has eradicated almost all of this bird's habitat.
 In 1988, just 120 km^{2} of forest remained on Mindoro, of which only 25% was closed-canopy.

 It occurs in a few protected areas in Mounts Iglit-Baco National Park (which is also the stronghold of the critically endangered Tamaraw) and Naujan Lake National Park.

 There is no species-specific conservation program at present, but conservation actions proposed include more species surveys to better understand habitat and population, initiating education and awareness campaigns to raise the species' profile and instill pride in locals, and lobbying for protection of the remaining forest.